anhhchu/metimur/README.md

 * AUTH_TOKEN: aka Databricks [personal access token](https://docs.databricks.com/en/workspace/workspace-details.html)

-* WAREHOUSE_ID: This warehouse should be already exists in your workspace.
-From Databricks workspace, go to `SQL Warhouses`, choose your warehouse, `Connection details`, the warehouse ID is the last part of HTTP path `/sql/1.0/warehouses/<warehouse_id>` OR create a new warehouse
+* WAREHOUSE_ID: Use an already-existed warehouse or create a new one in your Databricks workspace before proceeding.
+From Databricks workspace, go to `SQL Warhouses`, choose your warehouse, `Connection details`, the warehouse ID is the last part of HTTP path `/sql/1.0/warehouses/<warehouse_id>`

 * CATALOG and SCHEMA: of the tables you want to query